39 Office Decor Ideas

 7. Stylish and Striking Wallpaper

 Some people create better in a space where they can experience creativity and beauty as it reflects back at them.
 Cue boldly patterned wallpaper.
 With advances in application and removal, wallpaper is a fairly easy and super-effective way to add a ton of drama to any space.

-If a patterned wallpaper is not on your office decor vision board, several companies now print murals on adhesive wallpaper panels that can turn your blank walls into works of art.
+If a patterned wallpaper is not on your vision board, several companies now print murals on adhesive wallpaper panels that can turn your blank walls into works of art.

 There are plenty of companies designing desks for smaller spaces.
-If you only have two or three feet of wall space, think vertical—shelves above your work area double or triple your storage space.
-Hanging file folders are also a great way to keep papers organized if you don’t have room for filing cabinets in your designated work area.
-Instead of a desk lamp, opt for wall sconces or pendant lights to free up your work surface.
+If you only have two or three feet of wall , think of vertical shelves above your work area to double or triple your .
+Hanging file folders is also a great way to keep papers organized if you don’t have for filing cabinets in your designated work area.
+Instead of a , opt for wall sconces or pendant lights to free up your work surface.

 To some, there is nothing more soothing to the mind than a totally blank space.
-This is why some people choose to have an entirely monochromatic color palette to minimize any distractions.
-The default color tends to be off-white, although an all gray or black space can also have this effect with proper lighting.
+This is why some people choose to have an entirely monochromatic color scheme to minimize any distractions.
+The default color tends to be off-white, although an all-gray or black space can also have this effect with proper lighting.

-Once you set your monochromatic palette, it may be time to add in accents.
-Decor makes the difference between a sad, abandoned space and a space that inspires and delights.
-A few very light wood accents, whether in the trim or a slim piece of furniture, add a natural touch of life without adding clutter and distraction.
+Once you set your monochromatic palette, it may be time to add accents. makes the difference between a sad, abandoned and one that inspires and delights.
+A few very light wood accents, whether in the trim or a slim piece of , add a natural touch of life without adding clutter and distraction.
 Painting over existing wood paneling is also a great way to keep a natural texture and bring everything into your monochromatic color.

 See more about - 51 Home Office Desk Ideas